Alvaromah/InventorySample/docs/2 Architecture Overview/Architecture Overview.md

 > Only classes registered in the ServiceCollection can be resolved by using the ServiceLocator.

 # Summary
-VanArsdel Inventory Sample is based on a VMMV architecture pattern to facilitate the separation of the user interface from the business logic of the application.
-You can read more details about the MVVM pattern in the MVVM section of this documentation
+VanArsdel Inventory Sample architecture is designed following the VMMV pattern, separating the user interface from the business logic of the application.
+-	Views represents the user interface of the application.
+-	ViewModels contains the user interface logic.
+-	Models represents the business data of the application.

+View-models make use of services to execute the operation requested by the user.
+We distinguish two kinds of services:
+-	Domain services – implement the business functionality of the application.
+-	Application services – implement core functionality needed by the infrastructure of the application.

+View-models and services are instantiated using a ServiceLocator following the Dependency Injection pattern.
+-	We request a service to the ServiceLocator by specifying an interface.
+-	ServiceLocator can be configured to instantiate services as Singletone, Transient or Scoped.